Iran–Iraq War: Peace talks and postwar situation

-With the ceasefire in place, and UN peacekeepers monitoring the border, Iran and Iraq sent their representatives to Geneva, Switzerland, to negotiate a peace agreement on the terms of the ceasefire.
+With the ceasefire in place, and UN peacekeepers monitoring the border, Iran and Iraq sent their representatives to Switzerland to negotiate a peace agreement on the terms of the ceasefire.
 However, peace talks stalled.
-Iraq, in violation of the UN ceasefire, refused to withdraw its troops from 3000 sqmi of disputed marches unless the Iranians accepted Iraq's full sovereignty over the Shatt al-Arab waterway.
+Iraq, in violation of the UN ceasefire, refused to withdraw its troops from 3000 sqmi of disputed marches unless the Iranians accepted Iraq's full sovereignty over the Shatt al-Arab.
 Foreign powers continued to support Iraq, which wanted to gain at the negotiating table what they failed to achieve on the battlefield, and Iran was portrayed as the one not wanting peace.

 In response, Iran refused to release 70,000 Iraqi prisoners of war, compared to 40,000 Iranian prisoners of war held by Iraq.
 They continued to carry out a naval blockade of Iraq, although its effects were mitigated by Iraqi use of ports in friendly neighbouring Arab countries.
 Iran began to improve relations with many of the states that opposed it during the war.
-Because of Iranian actions, by 1990, Saddam had become more conciliatory, and in a letter to the future fourth President of Iran Rafsanjani, he became more open to the idea of a peace agreement, although he still insisted on full sovereignty over the Shatt al-Arab.
+In 1990, Saddam expressed being open to a peace agreement, although he still insisted on full sovereignty over the Shatt al-Arab.

 By 1990, Iran was undergoing military rearmament and reorganisation, and purchased $10 billion worth of heavy weaponry from the USSR and China, including aircraft, tanks, and missiles.
 Rafsanjani reversed Iran's self-imposed ban on chemical weapons, and ordered their manufacture and stockpile (Iran destroyed them in 1993 after ratifying the Chemical Weapons Convention).
 As war with the western powers loomed, Iraq became concerned about the possibility of Iran mending its relations with the west in order to attack Iraq.
 Iraq had lost its support from the West, and its position in Iran was increasingly untenable.
 Saddam realised that if Iran attempted to expel the Iraqis from the disputed territories in the border area, it was likely they would succeed.